 The purpose of this module is to help participants analyse and discuss how good strategic decisions are made and to help them effectively apply their learning in the workplace.
 The context and most of the examples for the module are rooted in Supply Chain.
 However, the skills you will develop are generally applicable to business.

 The module has two broad aims: STSC is the first module in SCLP and it aims to ‘signpost’ the other modules so that you can begin to see the coherence of the course as a whole.
 Firstly, it will demonstrate that strategy is a complex but essential activity for business – and personal - success.
-Participants will see that strategy is as much art as it is science and that successful business strategy is a collaborative process which is only meaningful when hard choices are faced, decisions made and actions taken.
+Participants will see that strategy is a collaborative process which is only meaningful when hard choices are faced, decisions made and actions taken.
 Secondly, the module provides a foundation for further study for those working in or closely with supply chains.

 Upon successful completion participants will be able to: